MicrosoftDocs/msteams-docs/msteams-platform/lob-apps-value-prop.md

 ## Acting on intelligent insights

-We can imagine one category of this type of conversational enhancement as “Acting on intelligent insights.”
+Imagine one category of this type of conversational enhancement as “Acting on intelligent insights.”
 People are provided with insights from a number of internal and external sources via bots and connectors in a Teams channel or conversation, and then they discuss the most appropriate action and